redbluewater/BATSallTime/README.md

 # data_pipeline
 Updated 16 January 2024

 The repository was started during a small group meeting for the BIOS-SCOPE project.
-This project conducts multiple cruises and also relies ond samples and data collected during BATS cruises.
+This project conducts multiple cruises and also relies on samples and data collected during BATS cruises.
 The data streams include CTD data and discrete samples.
 The CTD data are used to calculate derived variables.
 The data from the discrete samples is pulled together with the CTD data to create 'master_bottle_files' that are shared with the whole project.
 This GtiHub repository only discusses the CTD data and discrete data files.
 If you are interested in the data-portal being developed to link in the sequence data, that is available [here](https://github.com/BIOS-SCOPE/data-portal).

 The remainder of this repository describes how this is done, provides details and code from different people, and ends with a to-do list for each member of this small group.